helton/blog/content/blog/express/index.md

 });
 ```

 Pay attention to the `__dirname`.
-It's necessary to correctly locate our **index.html** based on the current path.
+It's necessary to locate our **index.html** based on the current path.
 We could've use `./public/index.html` instead as well.

 ## Send files with express.static

-We can also use the `express.static` middleware (the only **middleware** that's current shipped with Express) to do the job:
+We can also use the `express.static` middleware (the only **middleware** that's currently shipped with Express) to do the job:

 ```javascript
 app.use('/home', express.static(__dirname + '/public/index.html'));
 ```

-What if I have a bunch of files in the public direcetory?
+What if I have a bunch of files in the public directory?
 You don't expect me to reference one-by-one, don't you?
 Of course not.
 Just tell `express.static` to **serves everything** under the specified folder:

 ```javascript